PriteshAkhaja/PriteshAkhaja/README.md

 ### Hey there 👋

-#### I am Pritesh Akhaja (he/him)👦, a junior at VNSGU University🏫 ,an student tech💻 and javascript enthusiast💝
+#### I am Pritesh Akhaja (he/him)👦, a junior at VNSGU University🏫 ,an student tech💻 and javascript enthusiast and MERN stack developer since 2019💝

 ---